 The name of this registry is "YANG-SID Mega-Ranges".
-This registry is used to record the delegation of the management of a block of SIDs to third parties (such as Standards Development Organizations (SDOs) or registrars).
+This registry is used to record the delegation of the management of a block of SIDs to a third party (such as Standards Development Organizations (SDOs) or registrars).

 6.3.1.
 Structure